TUMLWE/PAL/docs/source/user_guide.rst

        #.
 Met mast wind direction at 110m.

    (7) The reference heights in this example are based on the IEA Task 39 reference wind turbine (INSERT REFERENCE).
 The model checks if variables are broken (e.g. frozen) and then calculates moving averages.
 Several outputs are computed:
-       a.
+       #.
 Moving average of the wind speed at 110m
-       b.
+       #.
 Turbulence intensity
-       c.
+       #.
 Moving average of the wind speed at 60m
-       d.
+       #.
 Shear exponent
-       e.
+       #.
 Moving average of the wind direction at 110m
-       f.
+       #.
 Status check to monitor runtime activity

 8. The model requires specific quantities defined, which you can inspect by opening the relevant “init_calc_avg.m”file.
 Quantities like startup time, moving average interval, and error time are here set to 600, ensuring averages are calculated over a 10-minute period.
 9. With these settings in place, your Simulink model is ready to use.